 Spokane needs more permanent affordable housing at all income levels.
 The shortage of available affordable housing is pressuring other support services within our community.
 Homelessness remains a top priority within the City of Spokane.
 There is a growing need for housing interventions that assist very low income individuals and households.
-Affordable/subsidized one and two bedroom units are needed throughout the City to address the growing needs.
+Affordable/subsidized single- and family-sized units are needed throughout the City to address the growing needs.